 Color Our World

-Be part of the coloring craze and make your own masterpiece by coloring parts of the world.
+Be a part of the coloring craze and make your own masterpiece by coloring parts of the world.

 Experience our world through taste and indulge in a free sampling of cookies from around the globe.

 U.S. State Department Visit

 4:00–6:00 p.m. | Campus Center, West BC | Rutgers–Camden

 Tiffany McGriff, the U.S. Department of State’s Diplomat-in-Residence for the New York, New Jersey, and Pennsylvania region (and a Jersey native), will lead an information session on the Foreign and Civil Service selection processes from preparing for the Foreign Service Officer Test (FSOT) to making the selection Register; and will discuss the application processes for paid/unpaid student fellowships, internships, and exchange opportunities at the U.S. Department of State.

 #YouAreWelcomeHere Open Mic Night